Italy is one of the world’s top tourist destinations, and from the minute you set foot there, you’ll understand why.

 - Book your accommodations near the center of Rome.
 Book a three-night stay, since you won’t leave Rome until Day 4.

-- Here are a couple hotel/B&B options under $100 per night (my personal limit):
+- If you’re looking for inspiration on where to stay in Rome, here are a couple of hotel/B&B options under $100 per night (my personal limit):

 - Depending on where you stay, you can simply pop out to a local restaurant for dinner.
-Ask about the daily pasta special and pair with a house wine.
-In my experience, waiters were happy to suggest food/wine options, and even the simplest ravioli a pomodoro with red wine was stunningly good. ?+ ?= ?? [/info]
+Ask about the daily pasta special and pair with house wine.
+In my experience, waiters were happy to suggest food/wine options, and even the simplest ravioli a pomodoro with red wine was stunningly good.

 Day 2: Rome

 Buongiorno!
 A day of exploring the Roman capital city awaits!
 On your first full day in Rome, it’s good to hit all of the major sightseeing spots on your list (so you can come back again if you really love them!).

 Depending on where you choose to stay in the city, you can walk everywhere.
 Otherwise, the Metropolitana (Rome Metro) has three lines that connect the major parts of the city.

 Start your day at the Roman Forum and Colosseum.
 These are two of Rome’s most popular attractions, and there are always crowds; if you can get in before the day is too hot or crowded, you’ll enjoy them more.

 Pro-tip: Buy a S.U.P.E.R. ticket at the Forum, and start there.
 The S.U.P.E.R. ticket (€18/$21) gets you access to the Roman Forum, Colosseum, and seven other attractions around the city (which I recommend visiting on another day).
 Also, lines at the Colosseum are always long, but the Roman Forum typically has shorter lines, so let’s cut down time wasted!
 Another option is to snag a Roma Pass – it helps you skip lines and cut admission costs at historic attractions across the city.